 School KCSE Performance

-Last year 2020 one hundred and fifty-four (154) candidates sat for their National Examination, KCSE.
-They had a mean score of 8.69 (B-) which was a deviation of -0.37.
-Out of these, 147 students who scored grade C+ (Plus) and above qualified to join public Universities under the Kenya Universities and Colleges Central placements Service (KUCCPS) for their degree courses translating to 95%.
-The other seven (7) students qualify to join technical colleges for diploma courses and translating to 5%.
+Last year 2022 hundred and fifty-eight (158) candidates sat for their National Examination, Out of these, 131 students who scored grade C+ (Plus) and above qualified to join public Universities under the Kenya Universities and Colleges Central Placements Service (KUCCPS) for their degree courses.
+The other twenty-seven students qualify to join technical colleges for diploma courses.

 University Transition

-After four years of secondary school education and early career development, Starehe has been able to have about 95% of its graduate’s gain admission to various public Universities in Kenya and a small percentage in international Universities through scholarships over the years since 2008.
+After four years of secondary school education and early career development, Starehe has been able to have about 95% of its graduates gain admission to various public Universities in Kenya and a small percentage to international Universities through scholarships over the years since 2008.

-In KCSE 2020, the Centre 95% of the graduates gained direct admission to public universities to pursue degree related courses while 5% will join tertiary institutions for diploma courses.
+In KCSE 2022, the Centre 83% of the graduates gained direct admission to public universities to pursue degree-related courses while 17% will join tertiary institutions for diploma courses.